vitaled/azure-databricks-labs/labs/Lab06/Lab06.md

 ### Task 1

-Import the dbc file [Lab06.dbc](./Lab06.dbc) into your workspace and execute the code inside the notebook
+Import the SQL file [Lab06.sql](./Lab06.sql) into your workspace and execute the code inside the notebook